robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - 2002-03-01 -- Euro became the sole official legal tender for the 12 European countries that adhered to it.

 In particular, the 9/11 shock and its narrative supported the mass surveillance systems deployments for contrasting international terrorism.
-Accidentally, we are discovering that in the UK the "grooming gangs" scandal which was proven since 2011, is rooted into the early 2000' years.
+Accidentally, we are discovering that in the UK the "grooming gangs" scandal which was proven since 2011, is rooted into the early 2000' years. (cfr. [press coverage](#the-grooming-gangs-scandal-in-uk))

 - [WWZ simply explained, for dummies](321-wwz-simply-explained-for-dummies.md#?target=_blank) &nbsp; (2025-06-10)